Losing a friend is never easy.

 Pink Floyd, released Wish You Were Here as the title track of their ninth studio album.
 The song was inspired by former band member Syd Barrett, who had left the band due to substance abuse and mental health issues.

 But, opposite to the popular belief, the song is not actually about Syd Barrett.
 Both Waters and Gilmour had stated as much.
 This article goes into detail on the lyrics and meaning of Wish You Were Here.
+We also have a similar article on the lyrics and meaning of Comfortably Numb.

 One More Light by Linkin Park